 Getting involved on trending topics to take advantage of social media flow is tempting, but be away from it.

-Creating post on every trending topic will not grow your business, creating post on your business relevant topics will.
+Creating posts on every trending topic will not grow your business, creating posts on your business relevant topics will.

 10. Expecting fast results: